| Type: | Package |

 Details

-The function getBetaMetrics computes three beta diversity metrics for a given community data frame, where measure
+The function getBetaMetrics computes three beta diversity metrics

-is a character input specifying the abundance or biomass field used for the calculations. getBetaMetrics
+specifying the abundance or biomass field used for the calculations.

-calls the vegdist
+getBetaMetrics calls the vegdist function which

-), Morisita-Horn dissimilarity (method = "horn"
+(method = "jaccard"), Morisita-Horn dissimilarity (method =

-) and Bray-Curtis dissimilarity (method = "bray"
+"horn") and Bray-Curtis dissimilarity (method = "bray").
+Here, the

-).
-Here, the dissimilarity metrics are calculated against the baseline year of each assemblage time series i.e.
+dissimilarity metrics are calculated against the baseline year of each

-the first year of each time series.
+assemblage time series i.e. the first year of each time series.
+Note that the

-Note that the input data frame needs to be in the format of the output of the
+input data frame needs to be in the format of the output of the

-and/or resampling
+gridding and/or resampling functions, which

-functions, which includes keeping the default BioTIME data column names.
-If such columns are not found an error is
+includes keeping the default BioTIME data column names.
+If such columns are

-issued and the computations are halted.
+not found an error is issued and the computations are halted.
+There is an

 Value

-with results for Jaccard dissimilarity (JaccardDiss
+Returns a data.frame with results for Jaccard dissimilarity

-), Morisita-Horn dissimilarity (MorisitaHornDiss
+(JaccardDiss), Morisita-Horn dissimilarity (MorisitaHornDiss),

-) for each year and assemblageID
+and Bray-Curtis dissimilarity (BrayCurtsDiss) for each year and

 Examples